T-Mobile And Sprint Merger Finally Wins Justice Department's Blessing

 Those concessions did not appease consumer advocates, who have said such a deal would raise wireless bills and make the industry less competitive.

-"The concessions are not enough to make sure there's a strong, viable, fourth national competitor," said Gigi Sohn, a fellow at the Georgetown Institute for Technology, Law and Policy.
+"The concessions are not enough to make sure there's a strong, viable, fourth national competitor," said Gigi Sohn, a fellow at the Georgetown Institute for Technology Law and Policy.

 Both companies are foreign-controlled.
 Japan's SoftBank controls Sprint, and Germany's Deutsche Telekom controls T-Mobile.